 Evening: We’ll view the documentary Here Comes the Band that takes a look at how high school bands compete to get into the Rose Parade®.
 Follow the application and selection process and the fundraising activities necessary to support their desire to participate in the ultimate parade.

 Activity note: Seats for Bandfest are available on a first-come, first-served basis.
 Early arrival to get a good seat involves standing in line 30-60 minutes until the stadium opens.
 To reach the seats, climb a flight of stairs and then go downstairs to seats (elevator available in rear of stadium).
 Our metal bleacher seats have backs, but you may wish to may bring a stadium cushion since we will be seated for several hours.
+This event takes place rain or shine.

 Breakfast: At the hotel.